sparcopen/infrastructure/_reports/report-covid-impact-survey.md

   - nancy
   - juan
   - nick
-description: "The SPARC COVID Impact Survey underscored the extremely difficult circumstances faced by most academic libraries as a result of the pandemic—and libraries’ continuing support for open initiatives despite these challenges.
-This moment has encouraged rapid change, permitting libraries to attempt changes they had considered in the past and accelerating changes already underway.
-Among these trends were questioning Big Deal agreements, renegotiating prices with major publishers, and continuing support for open initiatives." # This is the text on the left hand side of a report page.
+description: "Better Understanding Libraries' Approach to Navigating the Pandemic & Its Impact on Support for Open Initiatives"# This is the text on the left hand side of a report page.
 It's like a mini summary.
 permalink: /covid-impact-survey # this is the part of the URL after infrastructure.sparcopen.org.
 Addresses will be infrastructure.sparcopen.org/permalink
 summary: "covid-impact-survey/executive-summary" # same as above
 summary_pdf: "" # Link to the summary pdf